 The main purpose of Algebra I is to develop the students’ fluency with linear, exponential, and quadratic functions.
 The course formalizes and extends the mathematics learned in middle grades.
 This student-centered and standards-based course uses the CME Project Algebra I textbook.
 Within each chapter are several investigations (which are clusters of related lessons), section reflections, and embedded mid-chapter and end-of-chapter assessments.
 The text takes an investigative approach, encouraging students to develop strategies to solve various types of challenging problems.
 Students will investigate, conjecture, validate, generalize, extend, connect, communicate and reflect upon mathematical ideas.
-Implementing the “Habits of Mind” is prevalent throughout the book, thus focusing on the students’ use of the Mathematical Practices.
+Implementing the “Habits of Mind” is prevalent throughout the book, thus focusing on the students’ use of Mathematical Practices.
 PREREQUISITE: None.

 The fundamental purpose of the Geometry course is to introduce students to formal geometric proof and the study of plane figures, culminating in the study of right triangle trigonometry and circles.
 The course formalizes and extends students’ geometric experiences from the middle grades.
 Students begin to prove results about the geometry of the plane by using previously defined terms and notions.
-Similarity is explored in greater detail, with an emphasis on discovering trigonometric relationships and solving problems with right triangles.
+Similarities are explored in greater detail, with an emphasis on discovering trigonometric relationships and solving problems with right triangles.
 This course uses the Big Ideas Math Geometry textbook.
 Each lesson begins with an Essential Question and is followed by Explorations.
 Students will investigate, conjecture, validate, generalize, extend, connect, communicate and reflect upon mathematical ideas.
 A key difference in this course and the historical approach to teaching geometry is the emphasis on transformations.
 The Standards for Mathematical Practice complement the content standards so that students increasingly engage with the subject matter as they grow in mathematical maturity and expertise throughout their years at the secondary level.
 In Geometry, instructional time should focus on six critical areas: (1) establish criteria for congruence of triangles based on rigid motions; (2) establish criteria for similarity of triangles based on dilations and proportional reasoning; (3) informally develop explanations of circumference, area, and volume formulas; (4) apply the Pythagorean Theorem to the coordinate plane; (5) prove basic geometric theorems; and (6) extend work with probability.
 PREREQUISITE: Grade of C or better in Algebra IP.

-The fundamental purpose of the Algebra II course is to extend students’ understanding of functions and the real numbers, and to incase the tools students have for modeling the real world.
+The fundamental purpose of the Algebra II course is to extend students’ understanding of functions and the real numbers, and to increase the tools students have for modeling the real world.
 Building on their work with linear, quadratic, and exponential functions, students extend their repertoire of functions to include logarithmic, polynomial, rational, and radical functions.
 This course uses the Big Ideas Math Algebra 2 textbook.
 Each lesson begins with an Essential Question and is followed by Explorations.
 Students work closely with the expressions that define the functions, competently manipulate algebraic expressions, and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
 Standards that were limited in Algebra I no longer have those restrictions in Algebra II.
 In Algebra II, instructional time should focus on four critical areas: (1) relate arithmetic of rational expressions to arithmetic of rational numbers; (2) expand understandings of functions and graphing to include trigonometric functions – extended to all real numbers, and their graphs and properties are studied; (3) synthesize and generalize functions and extend understanding of exponential functions and their inverses to logarithmic functions; and (4) relate data display and summary statistics to probability and explore a variety of data collection methods.
 Students’ statistics knowledge is extended to understanding the normal distribution, and they are challenged to make inferences based on sampling, experiments and observational studies.
 PREREQUISITE: Grade of C or better in Geometry and Algebra I.

-In Precalculus, students extend their work with complex numbers begun in Algebra II to see that the complex numbers can be represented in the Cartesian plane and that understanding of trigonometry and the geometry of the plane to express complex numbers in polar form.
+In Precalculus, students extend their work with complex numbers begun in Algebra II to see that complex numbers can be represented in the Cartesian plane and that understanding of trigonometry and the geometry of the plane to express complex numbers in polar form.
 Students begin working with vectors, representing them geometrically and performing operations with them.
 They connect the notion of vectors to complex numbers.
 Students also work with matrices, their operations, and find inverse matrices.
 They see the connection between matrices and transformations of the plane.
 Students use matrices to represent and solve linear systems.
 Students extend their work with trigonometric functions, investigating the reciprocal functions secant, cosecant, and cotangent and their graphs and properties.
-They find inverse trigonometric functions by appropriately restricting the domains of the standard trigonometric functions and use them to solve problems that arise in modeling contexts.
+They find inverse trigonometric functions by appropriately restricting the domains of the standard trigonometric functions and using them to solve problems that arise in modeling contexts.
 Although students have worked previously with parabolas and circles, they now work with ellipses and hyperbolas.
 They also work with polar coordinates and curves defined parametrically and connect these to their other work with trigonometry and complex numbers.
 Finally, students work with more complicated rational functions, graphing them and determining zeros, y-intercepts, symmetry, asymptotes, intervals for which the function is increasing or decreasing, and maximum or minimum points.
 TI84 PLUS or a graphing calculator recommended.
 PREREQUISITE: Grade of C or better in Algebra II.

 Pre-Calculus/Calculus A HP

 Students will complete the course material as described in the second semester of the PreCalculus course.
 During the second semester of this course, the Calculus A portion, the content includes limits, continuity, and differentiation techniques of both algebraic and transcendental functions, curve sketching, and the relationships among position, velocity, and acceleration.
 Antidifferentiation and the Fundamental Theorem of Calculus are introduced in this Pre-Calculus/Calculus A HP course.
 The course also incorporates non-routine problems.
-A high level of proficiency with polynomials, linear systems, exponential/logarithmic and rational functions in Algebra II HP is expected in the fast paced course with minimal prior course review since it begins the study of calculus in the second semester.
+A high level of proficiency with polynomials, linear systems, exponential/logarithmic and rational functions in Algebra II HP is expected in the fast-paced course with minimal prior course review since it begins the study of calculus in the second semester.
 TI84 PLUS or a graphing calculator recommended.
 PREREQUISITE: Grade of B or better in Algebra II HP or Algebra II with an A and teacher recommendation.